SilasReinagel/CatchyRiffInstruments/documentation/AddAProjectPage.md

     - URL: https://catchyriffinstruments.com/admin
     - Login is provided in the one-time secret
 6. Create a product page on Shop Website
-	- Title format `Instrument Type - Instrument Name/Model`
+	- Title format `Instrument Name/Model`
 		i.
 If the vendor name is included in the title, use a short form, preferably one word ii.
-Name after the dash should be no more than 5 words iii.
+Name should be no more than 5 words iii.
 Exclude technical details from the title
 	- Vendor Name should be the instrument Manufacturer (i.e. Fender/Pearl/MAudio/etc...)
 	- Include a description formatted similar to existing product pages